zer2/Fantasy-Basketball--in-progress-/readme.md

 ### A. Assumptions and setup

-The case for Z-scores utilizes the simplifying assumption that besides the player currently being chosen, all other players are chosen randomly from a pool of high-performing players.
+Z-scores can be derived by asking the question: **if team one has $N-1$ players, randomly selected from a pool of players, and team two has $N$ players chosen randomly from the same pool, which player should the first team choose as their next player**?
+This question implicitly assumes that besides the player currently being chosen, all other players from both teams are selected randomly from a pool of high-performing players.
 This assumption is obviously not exactly true, since drafters are trying to take the strongest players available, not choosing at random.
 But some kind of simplifying assumption is necessary to derive a tidy heuristic.
 And this is not a completely crazy one, since all teams will always have some strong and some weak players chosen from a variety of positions, making them random-ish in aggregate.

-For the sake of an example, let's imagine a league where teams have twelve players each.
-Say team one is about to choose their next player.
-Besides the unchosen player, they will have eleven other randomly chosen players.
-Their opponents will all have twelve randomly chosen players.
+Let's imagine a league where $N=12$ and team one is choosing a player.
+The assumptions tells us that team one has $11$ other randomly chosen players, and team two has $12$ randomly chosen players.
 With all of this information, we can brute-force calculate the probability that team one wins based on the statistics of the player they are choosing, and try to optimize for it

 ### B.	Category differences